lnxbusdrvr/docs/ForceLogoffUser.md

-# Logoff users by force
+# Logoff users by force & awoid users to login

 ### W to see who are logged right now